1. How can GCA help me homeschool my children?

 9. How do I know what books my child will need for each class?
 Where can I purchase

-Families are responsible to purchase textbooks for their own children.
-The Course Catalog (click Academics, then Class Information on the website) contains information on required curriculum and materials (if any) for each class.
+Families are responsible for purchasing textbooks for their own children.
+The Course Catalog (click Academics, then Class Information on the website) contains information about required curriculum and materials (if any) for each class.

 There are many helpful websites that sell homeschooling curriculum.
 Here are some we recommend: www.christianbook.com, www.rainbowresource.com, www.apologia.com, www.sonlight.com, www.abeka.com.
 Also, used books may often be purchased from sites like ebay.com or from other homeschooling families.